Primary tabs

 The MPhil seeks to provide students with a solid foundation for consistent future growth through various fields of development, whether in scholarship or practice.
 The learning outcomes aim to include:

-- The ability to collate, comprehend, and critically analyse a wide range of source materials.
+- the ability to collate, comprehend, and critically analyse a wide range of source materials

-- The ability to develop and structure written and verbal arguments reflecting independent thinking on main debates in development.
+- the ability to develop and structure written and verbal arguments reflecting independent thinking on main debates in development

-- The ability to produce major pieces of writing to high academic standards.
+- the ability to produce major pieces of writing to high academic standards

-- The ability to work in a group and to contribute constructively in an international, interdisciplinary environment.
+- the ability to work in a group and to contribute constructively in an international, interdisciplinary environment

 Continuing

 Several students annually continue to the PhD programme in Development Studies.
 For continuation to the PhD, candidates will have achieved an average of at least 70 for their overall mark in the MPhil course.
-They will also need to submit a strong PhD proposal, with an available relevant academic supervisor.
+They will also need to submit a strong PhD proposal, with an available relevant academic Supervisor.

-In recent years, Development Studies students have also been accepted as PhD students by the Faculties of Education, Social and Political Sciences, History, and by the Departments of Social Anthropology, Geography, and Land Economy, POLIS, and by the Judge Business School.
+In recent years, Development Studies students have also been accepted as PhD students by the Faculties of Education, Social and Political Sciences, History, and the Departments of Social Anthropology, Geography, and Land Economy, POLIS, and the Judge Business School.
 The PhD admissions criteria can be found on the Centre's website.

 Open Days